What Is An Air Receiver Tank & What Does It Do?

-- It damps pulsations from the discharge line of a reciprocating compressor, resulting in an essentially steady flow of air in the system.
+- Dampens pulsations from the discharge line of a reciprocating compressor, resulting in an essentially steady flow of air in the system.

-- It serves as a reservoir to take care of sudden or unusually heavy demands for air in excess of the compressor’s designed capacity.
+- Serves as an air reservoir to take care of sudden or unusually heavy demands for air that’s in excess of the compressor’s designed capacity.

-- It prevents the excessive cycling of a compressor.
+- Prevents the excessive cycling of a compressor.

-- It knocks out solid dirt and particulate matter that may have passed through the compressor inlet filter or may be formed by compressor wear.
+- Knocks out solid dirt and particulate matter that may have passed through the compressor inlet filter or may be the result of compressor wear.

-- It precipitates out contaminates and oil carry-over from the compressor oil that might get into the compressor discharge
+- Precipitates out contaminants and oil carry-over from the compressor oil that might get into the compressor discharge

-- It helps cool the compressed air and precipitates out moisture that inevitably results from air compression
+- Helps cool the compressed air and precipitates out moisture that inevitably results from air compression

-The receiver tank is capable of storing compressed air to be used once the compressor has been turned off or to offset sudden, heavy demands of air.
-If sized appropriately it may also allow the use of a smaller compressor in applications requiring higher airflow than the compressor can continuously deliver but at low duty cycles.
+Air receiver tanks provide a reservoir of compressed air.
+An air receiver tank is capable of storing compressed air to be used once the compressor has been turned off, and to offset sudden, heavy demands of air.

 Reduce Compressor Cycling